minio/docs/source/administration/identity-access-management/minio-user-management.rst

 Delete a User
 ~~~~~~~~~~~~~

-Use the :mc:`mc admin user remove` command to remove a user on a
+Use the :mc:`mc admin user rm` command to remove a user on a
 MinIO deployment:

 .. code-block:: shell
    :class: copyable

-   mc admin user remove ALIAS USERNAME
+   mc admin user rm ALIAS USERNAME

-- Replace :mc-cmd:`ALIAS <mc admin user remove ALIAS>` with the
+- Replace :mc-cmd:`ALIAS <mc admin user rm ALIAS>` with the
   :mc:`alias <mc alias>` of the MinIO deployment.

-- Replace :mc-cmd:`USERNAME <mc admin user remove USERNAME>` with the name of
+- Replace :mc-cmd:`USERNAME <mc admin user rm USERNAME>` with the name of
   the user to remove.